Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Flow Equivariant World Models

+where the action of the flow on signal $f_t$ over the input space $X = G$ is defined via the pullback: $\psi_t \cdot f_t(g) := f_t(\psi_t^{-1} \cdot g)$.
+The group $G$ can be thought of here as the spatial coordinate of an image signal.
+Informally, flow equivariance asserts: if the input observation moves over time, the output should also move over time.

+In the case of partial observability, flows are more naturally stated to operate on unobserved world state sequences $\{w_t\}_{t=0}^T \rightarrow \{\psi_t \cdot w_t\}_{t=0}^T$.
+The world state $w_t$ can be understood to encompass the entirety of the environment: what is directly in front of the agent, what is behind the agent, and what is in the next town over.
+The agent's restricted observations are then produced through an observation function $\mathcal{O}(w_t) = f_t$.
+In such a setting, world flows may not appear as exact flows in the observation sequences themselves (i.e. $\mathcal{O}(\psi_t \cdot w_t) \neq \psi_t \cdot f_t$).
+For example, a car approaching from behind you may have no immediate impact on what you see; however, as we will demonstrate, equivariance to such world flows is no less critical to accurately predicting future observations in a partially observed world -- that car may come speeding past you in a few seconds. \\ Formally, we write global flow equivariance as:

-In practice, this is mainly a formality, but means output of the sequence model $\Phi$ is now defined to be equivariant with respect to the full world state, implying that it is structured to represent more than just the current observation but instead a faithful `memory map' of the dynamic environment.
+In practice, this means that we must now define the output of $\Phi$ to be equivariant with respect to the full world state, implying that the latent representation is structured to encode a faithful `memory map' of the dynamic environment instead of just the current observation.
+Intuitively, since the hidden state must transform equally whether an object is in view or not, it must maintain a structured memory that mirrors the structure of the world.

-To achieve flow equivariance, \cite{keller2025flowequivariantrecurrentneural} demonstrated that it is sufficient to perform computation in the co-moving reference frame of the input.
-In other words, for a simple Recurrent Neural Network (RNN), the hidden state must flow in unison with the input, i.e.
+\looseness=-1 To achieve flow equivariance generally, it is sufficient to perform computation in the co-moving reference frame of the input \cite{keller2025flowequivariantrecurrentneural}.
+Intuitively, if the contents of the input signal move according to a flow $\psi_t(\nu)$, then the recurrent memory must be transported by the same flow before incorporating the next observation.
+This ensures that features stored in the hidden state remain spatially aligned with the moving input, rather than being left behind in a fixed reference frame.
+For a simple Recurrent Neural Network (RNN), this takes the form:

-To achieve equivariance with respect to a set of multiple flows ($\nu \in V$), Flow Equivariant RNNs possess multiple hidden state `velocity channels', each flowing according to their own vector fields $\nu$ (denoted as $h_t(\nu)$), illustrated as stacked rows in Fig.~\ref{fig:2d_model_figure}(a).
-Because of the fact that the elements of the Lie algebra combine in a structured manner, it is then possible to show that when the input sequence is acted on by a flow $\psi(\hat{\nu})$, the hidden state outputs also flow, and these `velocity channels' permute according to the difference between their velocity and the input velocity ($\nu - \hat{\nu}$):
+To achieve equivariance with respect to a set of multiple flows ($\nu \in V$), Flow Equivariant RNNs possess multiple hidden state `velocity channels', each flowing according to their own vector fields $\nu$.
+The input space of the hidden state $h_t$ is thus $X' = V \times G$.
+Fig.~\ref{fig:2d_model_figure} illustrates the different `velocity channels' as individual stacked maps $h_t(\nu) : G \to \mathbb{R}^{K'}$, where $G$ can be thought of as the spatial coordinate of each recurrent `velocity channel'.
+Because the elements of the Lie algebra combine in a structured manner, it is then possible to show that when the input sequence is acted on by a flow $\psi(\hat{\nu}) = \{\psi_t(\hat \nu)\}_{t=0}^T$, the hidden state outputs also flow, and the `velocity channels' permute according to the difference between their velocity and the input velocity, ($\nu - \hat{\nu}$):